exogee-technology/graphweaver/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache 2.0 License.
 See LICENSE for more information.

 <!-- FOOTER -->
 <p align="center">